 Each student who is enrolled in SHS 500 and SHS 558 pays a course fee at registration.
 These funds are used to maintain the clinic's test and materials library.
-The materials librarian is available to assist students, and the librarian's work hours are posted on the bulletin board and/or door of the library.
+The materials librarian is available to assist students.

-Graduate students are to check out, renew, return, and reserve tests and materials by signing materials in and out on the check-out list.
+Graduate students are to check out, renew, return and reserve tests and materials by signing materials in and out on the check-out list.
 Only current and enrolled UNM graduate students and faculty are allowed to check out materials from the library.
 If an outside party wishes to check out materials, a current graduate student or faculty person will need to agree to check out the material and be responsible in assuring that the materials are returned.